Kacper-Mila/extract-mails-from-pdf/README.md

 ## Prerequisites

-The program can extract text from almost every PDF file, but for some scanned files, you'll need to install Tesseract.
+The program can extract text from almost every PDF file, but for photos or some scanned files, you'll need to install Tesseract.
 Follow the instructions [here](https://github.com/UB-Mannheim/tesseract/wiki) to install it.
 Place Tesseract in `C:\Program Files` on Windows or edit `extract-mails-from-pdf.py`:

 ```python
 pytesseract.pytesseract.tesseract_cmd = r"PATH/TO/Tesseract-OCR/tesseract.exe"